 Kardashian West Visits White House Seeking Freedom For A Grandmother Serving Life

-Kim Kardashian West was at the White House Wednesday, as the reality star seeks freedom for a great-grandmother serving a life sentence in federal prison.
+Kim Kardashian West met with President Trump at the White House Wednesday, as the reality star seeks freedom for a great-grandmother serving a life sentence in federal prison.

 Kardashian West has been pushing for the release of Alice Marie Johnson since she heard Johnson tell her story on news website Mic.